MikeHopley/Mikes-FTL-mods/index.md

 You will need [Slipstream Mod Manager](http://www.subsetgames.com/forum/viewtopic.php?f=11&t=17102) to install mods.
 None of these mods require the Hyperspace modding API.

+Most of these links go to a page about the mod, on the Subset Games Forum, which lists the latest version number at the top.
+A few tiny mods are just a direct download link.
+For updates, you can compare your version with the forum page; I also announce updates on the FTL Discord.

 ## Quality of life

 * [Enhanced fleet pursuit](https://subsetgames.com/forum/viewtopic.php?f=11&t=38228): shows future fleet progress, including when it's delayed